doudoulong/Minecruft-PT/README.md

 # Minecruft-PT
-A pluggable transport (PT) that tunnels users' traffic through Minecraft video game sessions.
+A pluggable transport (PT) that tunnels user's traffic through Minecraft video game sessions.
+We would recommend users refer to for detailed information about Minecruft.

 ## Environment